 In case of a finance lease, at the inception of lease lessee will add an equal amount to both assets and liabilities on the balance sheet and over the term of the lease, the lessee will recognize depreciation expense on the asset and interest expense on the liability

-Business planning to acquire assets which are prone to technological development are better off in taking them on lease rather than buy as the risk associated with the asset getting outdated are better-taken care in case of leasing than buying.
+Business planning to acquire assets that are prone to technological development are better off in taking them on lease rather than buy as the risk associated with the asset getting outdated is better-taken care of in case of leasing than buying.
 It is prudent for the business to assess the asset type and business needs before making this critical decision of buying vs leasing.